apify/actor-vector-database-integrations/actors/chroma/README.md

 Otherwise, data crawled by one Actor might expire due to inconsistent crawling schedules.

+## Batch size configuration

+You can control the number of documents sent to Chroma in a single request using the `chromaBatchSize` parameter.
+The default is 300.
+Lower this value if you experience timeouts or want finer control over insert operations.

 ## 💾 Outputs

 This integration will save the selected fields from your Actor to Chroma.